bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 At the moment, it is true that no other language comes with the necessary ingredients to repeat this experiment (deep and shallow backends, sizeable benchmarks, and a boundary profiler).
-This happens in research.
-For example, only TypeScript has the userbase to support a large-scale study of programming with gradual types.
+Such things happen in research; for example, only TypeScript has the userbase to support a large-scale study of programming with gradual types.
 Until a second language implements the same set of ingredients, we cannot argue on a scientific basis that our experimental results generalize.

 That said, our findings do offer lessons for language designers and